vanniktech/gradle-maven-publish-plugin/docs/central.md

     ```

 Note that the username/password here is *not* the same one you use to login; Sonatype publishing
-requires a username/password that was [generated via user tokens](https://central.sonatype.org/publish/generate-portal-token/).
+requires a username/password that was generated via user tokens.
+The user token needs to be obtained on [Sonatype OSS](https://central.sonatype.org/publish/generate-token/) or the [Central Portal](https://central.sonatype.org/publish/generate-portal-token/) depending on where you publish.

 ### In memory GPG key